-My current research focuses on outbound student mobility policies at the systems level in Canada and Europe.
+My current research focuses on outbound student mobility public policies in Canada and Europe.
 I am especially interested in the intersection between higher education, public policy, political philosophy, and policy rhetoric.

-Set within the context of comparative international higher education scholarship, my research also explores how European countries frame their policies and discourse on international student mobility to include the outward movement of students.
+Set within the context of comparative international higher education and public policy scholarship, my research also explores how European countries frame their policies and discourse on international student mobility to include the outward movement of students.

 On a larger scale, I am also interested in questions of internationalization that affect public policy such as the hiring of foreign academics, foreign credential recognition, and the development and evolution of international education as a public policy at the jurisdictional level.